 Add a little water (when my meat is fresh I mostly don’t add water except it is necessary when it is frozen I add water to help it thaw faster)

 Cook your meats till tender and strain the stock from the meat.

 - Wash Rice with clean water until the water is clear and set aside.

-- In a clean pot, heat up vegetable oil, chop one onion and fry with bay leaf till the onions are slightly tender and add the pepper mix, tomato paste, stock, curry, thyme, taste after adding stock before you add the bouillon cubes, and salt, so as not to over season or salt it.
+- In a clean pot, heat up vegetable oil, chop one onion and fry with bay leaf till the onions are slightly tender and add the pepper mix, tomato paste, stock, curry, and thyme, taste after adding stock before you add the bouillon cubes, and salt, so as not to over season or salt it.

 - Cook till the rice is tender.
-If the rice seems to be slightly hard and most of the water has evaporated, turn down the heat, and cover the rice with a *plastic bag* moinmoin leaves or banana leaves, and cover with pot lid, this would trap the heat and cook the rice through without leaving you with soggy rice.
+If the rice seems to be slightly hard and most of the water has evaporated, turn down the heat, cover the rice with MoinMoin leaves or banana leaves, and cover with a pot lid, this would trap the heat and cook the rice through without leaving you with soggy rice.

-* Jollof rice may burn whilst cooking, it is perfectly okay, I know people who live for the burnt bits.
+* Jollof rice may burn whilst it’s cooking, it is perfectly okay, I know people who live for the burnt bits.

 * You have to use a wooden spoon or ladle to stir the rice in thoroughly so the colouration can be even

 *There is a potential health risk to using a plastic bag to cover your cooking rice.
 Heat interferes with the chemical components in the plastic bag to cause a reaction with your food.* Please use leaves instead.
 I could recommend using tin foil (foil paper) but the jury is still out on the health safety.